StablecoinGENIUS.com

 The Rulemaking Window

-The window between now and final rules is when the compliance architecture is being decided.
+The bottom line: The window between now and final rules is when the compliance architecture is being decided.
 Every issuer, custodian, and infrastructure provider integrating stablecoins should be tracking these NPRMs.

 GENIUS Compliance Surface53 paths × 7 provisions — where the GENIUS Act reaches§3Definitions &…§4Reserve Requi…§5Redemption Ri…§6AML / BSA Com…§7Interoperabil…§8Foreign Issue…§9Custody & Rec…X-BdrAgentic7 pathsA1x402 HTTP PurchaseA3AP2 Agent-to-AgentA4ACK-Pay CommerceA4VVisa TAPA5Mastercard MTFA6Stripe AgentA7Circle APCRetail6 pathsR1Single-Chain USDCR2Cross-Chain CCTPR3Hybrid Card CorridorR4P2P Wallet TransferR5Remittance CorridorR6Merchant POSWholesale6 pathsW1SWIFT gpi SettlementW2FX Corridor Arc→ETHW4Circle CPNW4KKinexysW5Fnality DvPW6PartiorSecurities12 pathsP1FX Perp (Arc)P2Equity Perp (Hyperliquid)P3RWA Perp Cross-ChainS2Atomic DvPS2PPerp Futures (CEX)S3RWA Cross-ChainS4Tokenized EquityS5Structured FinanceS6Tokenized ABSS7Tokenized CLOS8Tokenized MBSS9Synthetic CDOPost-Trade6 pathsPT1DTCC T+1 ClearingPT2DTCC CantonPT3Chainlink CRE DvPPT4On-Chain RepoPT5LCH DigitalAssetClearPT6Bridge SettlementIssuance9 pathsI1USDC Mint/RedeemI2USDT Mint/RedeemI3RLUSD Mint/RedeemI4BUIDL SubscriptionI5Ondo USDYI6Securitize EquityM1USYC on ArcM2MMF RedemptionM3MMF MaintenanceDeFi7 pathsD1Uniswap SwapD2Aave V3 LendingD3Sky USDS VaultD4x402 BasicD4LLido stETH StakingD5Pendle YieldD6RWA Vault§3§4§5§6§7§8§9Cross-border53 paths · 12 cross-border